telatin/microbiome-bioinformatics/_posts/2022-01-10-Nextflow-start.md

 All the solutions are rapidly evolving, and features present in one might be adopted from the other in a few months.
 We picked **Nextflow** because it was born with several key features like scalability and reproducibility, and it's widely adopted, but you might want to have a look around and see if Snakemake (for example) can work better for you.
+Specifically, we start directly introducing
+Nextflow latest syntax (DSL2), that introduced dramatic changes to the initial implementation (giving great advantages as a result).

 ## The workshop